 Looking for a way to squeeze in your veggies without chowing down on salad?
-This sandwich packs in sprouts, carrots, tomatoes, and cucumbers, plus creamy hummus and crumbled Feta.
-Don’t be surprised if you’re a bit more cheery after eating—studies found that foods part of the Mediterranean diet, like the fresh produce and beans in this recipe, can increase happiness.
+This sandwich packs in sprouts, carrots, tomatoes, and cucumbers, plus creamy hummus and crumbled feta.

-Thanksgiving only comes once a year, but who says you can’t enjoy its glory over and over?
-Shredded turkey mixes with celery, green onions, crunchy walnuts, and cranberry sauce (of course) for a sammie that brings the holiday back no matter what time of year it is.
+Thanksgiving only comes once per year, but who says you can’t enjoy its glory over and over?
+Shredded turkey mixes with celery, green onions, crunchy walnuts, and cranberry sauce (of course) for a sandwich that brings the holiday back no matter what time of year it is.
 Don’t have that special bird?
-Sub in chicken for equally yummy eats.
+Sub in chicken for equally good eats.

 Tuna salad is a trusty lunchtime friend, but if you’re looking for some novelty, replace the fish with chickpeas for an equally satisfying base.
-The high-fiber beans have no problem mingling with the usual add-ins like red onion, sweet pickles, mayo, and a dash of mustard.
-This blogger goes a step further by piling on more pickles and chips (just like in grade school!) for a crunchy, creamy lunch.
+The high-fiber beans have no problem mingling with the usual add-ins like red onion and celery.
+This recipe replaces mayo with olive oil, making the sandwich an even better-for-you lunch choice.

 Wraps and Pockets

-Whether you’re looking to spice up a picnic or your lunch bag, these grab-and-go taco pockets are super easy and savory.
-Hearty chicken provides protein, while tomatoes, cucumbers, and red onion add nutrients and crunch.
-The recipe calls for fat-free Feta, but we prefer the filling, full-fat kind.
-Topped with a creamy tzatziki sauce, it all comes together in a soft pita.
+Whether you’re looking to spice up a picnic or your lunch bag, these grab-and-go pita pockets are super easy and savory.
+Hearty chicken provides protein, while tomatoes and cucumbers add nutrients and crunch.
+Topped with a creamy tzatziki sauce made from feta, Greek yogurt, and olive oil, it all comes together in a soft pita.

-Mexican food is a tough cuisine to make vegan, but it is possible to go meat-free without sacrificing flavor.
-The lentil walnut “meat” in this recipe is so good at immitating beef that you won’t even remember it’s amiss.
+Mexican food is a tough cuisine to make vegan, but it is possible to go meat free without sacrificing flavor.
+The lentil walnut “meat” in this recipe is so good at immitating beef that you won’t even remember it’s gone.
 Placed atop a bed of crunchy romaine and layered with onions and bell peppers, this may become your new Taco Tuesday favorite.

 We love us some quinoa, but if fatigue has set in with the seed, bulgur—a close relative—is equally healthy and delicious, and packs in more fiber than pretty much any other grain.
 Bulgur's tender, chewy texture makes it a great add-in for salad, soups, or in this case, rolls.
 A cinch to assemble, these rolls are filled with lentils, tomatoes, red onion, parsley, and refreshing mint.

 The star of many Middle Eastern and Mediterranean dishes for centuries, the chickpea is one of those ingredients that tastes good pretty much any way you prepare it.
-Here, it meshes with a spicy, homemade curry sauce, carrots, celery, parsley, and raisins for a delicious combo that’s crunchy, sweet, and savory.
+Here, it meshes with a spicy, homemade curry sauce; carrots; celery; parsley; and raisins for a delicious combo that’s crunchy, sweet, and savory.
 The best part?
-The wraps keep well for days, so you can whip up a batch on Sunday and check dinner off the to-do list for days to come.
+The wraps keep for days, so you can whip up a batch on Sunday and check dinner off the to-do list for days to come.

 The trendy and surprisingly high in calcium collard leaf is the wrapper for these vegan, Asian-inspired rolls.
 Stuffed with red cabbage, bell pepper, bean sprouts, and scallions, they’re loaded with fiber and crunch.
 The creamy, zesty ginger dressing adds a kick of flavor plus potentially cold-busting properties, making the wrap a great winter dish for lunch or dinner.
 Try adding quinoa for an extra dose of protein.

-When we want to load up on greens, grilled cheese isn’t the fare that typically comes to mind.
+When we want to load up on greens, grilled cheese isn’t the food that typically comes to mind.
 But this take on the ooey-gooey fave changes all that.
 First, there’s the insanely good homemade pesto featuring parsley, lemon, and garlic—hello, flavorful antioxidants!
 Then there’s spinach, zucchini, and sprouts for more greens, plus buttery avocado and two types of cheese.
 All of that melty, creamy goodness is squeezed between two grilled slices of bread.
 Heaven?
-Quite possibly (for taste buds, at least).
+Quite possibly.

 Hummus isn’t the only party dip to smear in a sandwich!
-Spinach, artichoke hearts, and a mixture of mozzarella, parmesan, and cream cheese are blended together for a rich spread that tastes even better between bread than it does on chips.
-Add turkey or chicken for additional protein—this toasty lunch is way healthier than the standard grilled cheese!
+Spinach; artichoke hearts; and a mixture of mozzarella, Monterey Jack, and provolone are blended together for a rich spread that tastes even better between bread than it does on chips.
+Swap Greek yogurt for sour cream and you've got a toasty lunch that's way healthier than a standard grilled cheese.

-In the mood for a creamy broccoli cheddar soup but lacking the time (or motivation) to baby-sit a pot?
-This sandwich is sure to satisfy the craving without all the fuss.
-Oven-roasted broccoli is paired with sharp cheddar cheese for a quick and delicious alternative made from minimal, wholesome ingredients.
+In the mood for a creamy broccoli cheddar soup but lacking the time to baby-sit a pot?
+This sandwich is sure to satisfy the craving without all the fuss, and with a lot less cream.
+Broccoli rabe is paired with roasted red peppers and provolone for a quick and delicious alternative made from minimal, wholesome ingredients.